 The phenomenon of chrome and carbon bond release is shown from diminish of chromium content on the result of nitride later depth test on air atmospheric diffusion that is just of 41.67 %.
-While on nitrogen atmosphere with the same level of depth, the
+While on nitrogen atmosphere with the same level of depth, the chromium content is up to 94.47 wt %.[18] his phenomenon can be easily formed because there is no alloy element having greater affinity than chrome to bond the carbon as the niobium and titanium element.

-Svenson (2006) shows that there are three types of surface geometric model that can be produced from the result of metal plating in groove filling or stracth made after the finishing process, those are negative micro throw, geometric levelling, true levelling.
-To change the surface structure, the process of grinding, polishing and buffing are commonly done.
-To create the characteristic of being decorative (to make it glossy), the surface structure is made smoother.
-The type of true levelling is usually glossier and commonly made by plating nickel.
-The model of nitrogen atom deposition towards the formation of geometric surface layer found in this research has not been observed.
-Thus, the mechanism of nitrogen atom deposition on any diffusion media in this research can be generally pointed out in Figure 12.
-Figure 13 shows the more detailed mechanism in the formation of structure layer and the role of passive layer.
+Venson (2006) shows that there are three types of surface geometric model that can be produced from the result of metal plating in groove filling or stracth made after the finishing process, those are negative micro throw, geometric levelling, true levelling.Fo change the surface structure, the process of grinding, polishing and buffing are commonly done.Fo create the characteristic of being decorative (to make it glossy), the surface structure is made smoother.The type of true levelling is usually glossier and commonly made by plating nickel.The model of nitrogen atom deposition towards the formation of geometric surface layer found in this research has not been observed.Thus, the mechanism of nitrogen atom deposition on any diffusion media in this research can be generally pointed out in Figure 12.Figure 13 shows the more detailed mechanism in the formation of structure layer and the role of passive layer.

-The mechanism shown in Figure 13 can be explained as the stages of layer formation on the surface and under hard chrome at any condition of the nitriding of diffusion media either it is with nitrogen or without nitrogen gas.
-It is explained as followings:
+[3]The mechanism shown in Figure 13 can be explained as the stages of layer formation on the surface and under hard chrome at any condition of the nitriding of diffusion media either it is with nitrogen or without nitrogen gas.[3]It is explained as followings.[18]

-- 1 In the early nitriding process (before the temperature reached 400°C), the gas channelled is only nitrogen gas having inert characteristic.
-It would cause the passive layer of chromium oxide formed on the hard chrome plated steel to disappear.
-The utilisation of nitrogen gas before boost process also functions to restrain the other elements entering the atmosphere to reach the specimen.
-Therefore, during boost process, nitrogen atom would deposit to the specimen surface more easily. - 2 During the boost process (above the temperature of 400°C), the gases channelled are nitrogen and ammonia while most nitrogen atoms are still trapped inside the crater/groove and not optimally diffused into the material yet. - 3 The utilisation of nitrogen gas as the atmospheric diffusion would cause many N atoms go to the outer part of the atmosphere to create crack on the surface. - 4 The existence of atmosphere/air would cause nitrogen atom are trapped inside the crater.
-With temperature, the chromium atom does not only create chromium oxide on surface but also bonded with nitrogen atom trapped inside the crater to create chromium nitride. - 5 Nitrogen atom that has entered the material also moves towards the surface through the gaps of grain boundaries to the crater surface so that the chromium nitride layer formed become more convex. - 6 Many chromium ions moved to the surface causing carbon atom to move into the deeper layer to reach the substrate. - 7 Carbon atom existing on grain boundaries would bond the alloy element of iron and chrome on substrate to form chromium carbide and iron carbide in the form of bainite and sementite. - 8 Nitrogen atom functioned to create iron nitride and chromium nitride.
+- 1 In the early nitriding process (before the temperature reached 400°C), the gas channelled is only nitrogen gas having inert characteristic.[3]It would cause the passive layer of chromium oxide formed on the hard chrome plated steel to disappear.[18]The utilisation of nitrogen gas before boost process also functions to restrain the other elements entering the atmosphere to reach the specimen.
+Therefore, during boost process, nitrogen atom would deposit to the specimen surface more easily.[3] - 2 During the boost process (above the temperature of 400°C), the gases channelled are nitrogen and ammonia while most nitrogen atoms are still trapped inside the crater/groove and not optimally diffused into the material yet. - 3 The utilisation of nitrogen gas as the atmospheric diffusion would cause many N atoms go to the outer part of the atmosphere to create crack on the surface.[3] - 4 The existence of atmosphere/air would cause nitrogen atom are trapped inside the crater.[3]
+With temperature, the chromium atom does not only create chromium oxide on surface but also bonded with nitrogen atom trapped inside the crater to create chromium nitride. - (3) Nitrogen atom that has entered the material also moves towards the surface through the gaps of grain boundaries to the crater surface so that the chromium nitride layer formed become more convex. - [18] Many chromium ions moved to the surface causing carbon atom to move into the deeper layer to reach the substrate. - Carbon atom existing on grain boundaries would bond the alloy element of iron and chrome on substrate to form chromium carbide and iron carbide in the form of bainite and sementite. - 8 Nitrogen atom functioned to create iron nitride and chromium nitride.